wanted2/caineng.in/www/_posts/2021-04-03-aws-lambda-spacy-mxnet-possible-but-shouldnt.md

 Answer: William the Conqueror
 ```
 #### The handler
-We pay attention to the BERT Transfomer architecture [15,16].
+We pay attention to the BERT Transformer architecture [15,16].
 BERT representations have been trained in several pretext tasks [19].

 ![](/assets/img/bert.svg)